zulu-alpha/zakm/README.md

 The ZAKM uses a [ZAKI](https://github.com/zulu-alpha/zaki) DB and kit specification YAML file to modify a mission.sqm file, in order to load out units and crates and also to generate an accompanying human readable document.

 This allows there to be one **Source of Truth** file for all kit available to specific groups and roles in a mission.
-This source of truth file is used to do the actual kitting out of the mission file and generation of a document for WARNORDs or other mission related documents, all with a single action, thus minimizing the work that needs to be done and minimizing the chance for discrepencies between documentation and actually available kit.
+This source of truth file is used to do the actual kitting out of the mission file and generation of a document for WARNORDs or other mission related documents, all with a single action, thus minimizing the work that needs to be done and minimizing the chance for discrepancies between documentation and actually available kit.
 The ZAKM thus enables the principle of **DRY** (**D**on't **R**epear **Y**ourself) for your kit.

 This file also allows different kit to be loaded depending on different conditions, such as terrain conditions and mission type, thus maximizing the re-use of the specification file.